 Community association software exists to solve this.
 A good platform automates the repetitive work, keeps financial records clean, gives homeowners a self-service portal, and lets board members see what is actually happening in the community without having to ask the manager for a status update.

-This guide covers what community association software does, which features matter most for different community types, how pricing typically works, and what to look for when evaluating platforms.
+This guide covers what community association software does, which features matter most for different community types, how pricing typically works, how platforms compare on cost, and what to look for when evaluating vendors.

 According to the 2024 Statistical Review from the Foundation for Community Association Research, the United States has approximately 369,000 community associations housing 28.8 million units and an estimated 77.1 million residents.
 HOAs represent 58 to 63 percent of all associations; condominium communities account for 35 to 40 percent.
 The total estimated value of homes in community associations is $12.9 trillion.